 On the south side of Shark’s Cove are the Pupukea tide pools, a great place to explore and take the little ones.

-Other stops in the North Shore to consider:
+Other stops in the North Shore for Day 2:

 - Go stand up paddleboarding on the North Shore